jtribe/ios-tools/README.md

 submodule, you will need to [add a "user key" to the Project Settings](https://circleci.com/docs/external-resources).
 Delete the existing deploy key.

+### Adding password to Circle CI

+The CI environment stores the passphrase to the match certificates repository and the iTunes store in circle settings.
+This is to avoid the need to store them in a file that is under source control.

+Before building, set `FASTLANE_PASSWORD` to the iTunes Connect password, and `MATCH_PASSWORD` to the password you set for match above.

 ## Usage
 Most functions are accessed using a simple scripting framework in `bin/execute.sh` that provides access